Toews scores winner, Avs rally to tie series with Kraken

 Philipp Grubauer stopped 38 shots against his former team.
 He spent three seasons in Colorado before signing with Seattle prior to the 2021-22 season.

-The Avalanche vowed to play with more intensity and more resolve.
+The Avalanche vowed to play with more intensity and more resolve in Game 2.
 But it was the Kraken who controlled the early tempo.
-The Seattle defense found a way to contain Nathan MacKinnon and his speedy cast — until the second period.
+Seattle’s defense found a way to contain Nathan MacKinnon and his speedy cast — until the second period.

 That’s when Colorado hit its stride.
 Lehkonen and Nichushkin re-energized the capacity crowd by scoring 48 seconds apart.
 Last season, Lehkonen played a role in a two-goal spurt over a 15-second span when he and Josh Manson scored in Game 2 of the Western Conference Finals.